Sag Harbor Cinema’s Projections

 Moderated by Steve Hamilton, the co-founder of Bay Street Theater, featuring Bret Johnston, Director of the Michener Center for Writers at the University of Texas in Austin; Tommy John Schiavoni, who is a Councilperson for the Town of Southampton; and Kathryn Szoka of Canio’s Cultural Cafe, sponsor of the “Steinbeck in Search of America” initiative.

-The program starts May 1 with a “Projections panel moderated by Steve Hamilton, the co-founder of Bay Street Theater.
+The program started May 1 with a “Projections panel moderated by Steve Hamilton, the co-founder of Bay Street Theater.
 Participants will include Bret Johnston, Director of the Michener Center for Writers at the University of Texas in Austin; Tommy John Schiavoni, who is a Councilperson for the Town of Southampton; and Kathryn Szoka of Canio’s Cultural Cafe, sponsor of the “Steinbeck in Search of America” initiative (for more information on previous and future events, see www.caniosculturalcafe.org).

-This is the third event of Sag Harbor Cinema’s “Projections” series, an initiative that aims to activate the Cinema’s Rosenberg Workspace through collaborations with regional not-for-profit groups in order to amplify voices, begin conversations, and build audiences through the Cinema’s network and digital presence.
+This was the third event of Sag Harbor Cinema’s “Projections” series, an initiative that aims to activate the Cinema’s Rosenberg Workspace through collaborations with regional not-for-profit groups in order to amplify voices, begin conversations, and build audiences through the Cinema’s network and digital presence.
 “Projections” was created by Sag Harbor Cinema’s Education Committee Chair, Bill Collage.

-Following the Projections Panel, will be a rare 35mm showing of The Forgotten Village (1941), a documentary that Steinbeck wrote for director Herbert Kline that was shot in the Mexican states of Puebla and Tlaxcala with a non-professional cast of mostly indigenous residents of the region.
+Following the Projections Panel, was a rare 35mm showing of The Forgotten Village (1941), a documentary that Steinbeck wrote for director Herbert Kline that was shot in the Mexican states of Puebla and Tlaxcala with a non-professional cast of mostly indigenous residents of the region.
 Spencer Tracy was initially asked to voice Steinbeck’s narration, but since MGM would let him out of his contract, he was replaced by Burgess Meredith.

-Sunday, May 1st, 4:00pm
+Sunday, May 1st, 2022

 The Rosenberg Workspace